Varahaswamy Temple: History

 The temple was renovated by Pedda Tirumalacharya in the year 1535 CE.

 Administration

-The temple is part of Tirumala Venkateshvara Temple and is being administered by Tirumala Tirupati Devasthanams.
+The temple is part of Tirumala Venkateswara Temple and is being administered by Tirumala Tirupati Devasthanams.

 Architecture

-The rock temple is situated in the Northern bank of Swami Pushkarini and is accessed from North Mada street of Venkateshvara Temple.
+The rock temple is situated in the Northern bank of Swami Pushkarini and is accessed from North Mada street of Venkateswara Temple.

 Ritual practices

 Daily rituals are held as per the Vaikhanasa Agama.
 The Chakrasnanam event during annual brahmotsavams, Vaikuntha Ekadashi, and Rathasaptami, are held in the mukha mandapa of Varahaswamy Temple.
 Varaha Jayanti is also celebrated.